Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 ## Divert
 If you're specialized in the [[fling]] cantrip, you learn the **divert** riposte.
 When you notice a ranged weapon attack, you may use your reaction to try and divert its projectile when it reaches a distance of 30 feet or less from you.

 Subtract 1d10 + your DEX modifier from the attack roll.
-If the projectile would then miss the target, you may divert it in a direction you choose within a 30-foot cone of the original direction.
-If you direct the projectile to hit a different target, it can evade it by succeeding a Dexterity saving throw against the modified attack roll.
-On a hit, the original attacker rolls for damage.
+If the projectile would then miss, you may divert it in a direction you choose within a 30-foot cone of the original direction.
+If you direct the projectile to hit a different target, it can must make a Dexterity saving throw against the modified attack roll.
+On failure, the original attacker rolls for damage.

 ## Daunting Spectacle
 If you're specialized in the [[folly spectacle]] cantrip, you learn the **daunting spectacle** riposte.
 When a creature attempts to move within 30 feet of you, you may use your reaction to cast [[folly spectacle]] in an attempt to startle it.